raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ### Test your program

-+ Don’t forget to test your program using the Flight OS, which is the operating system running on the Astro Pis.
-It’s a cut-down version of the Raspbian OS, and it does not have X-Windows and many of the standard development tools installed.
++ Don’t forget to test your program using the Flight version of the OS.
+It’s a cut-down version of the Raspberry Pi OS, and it does not have X-Windows and many of the standard development tools installed.
 Testing your program using the Flight OS will let you check that none of the commands rely on files or libraries that aren’t present on the Astro Pis aboard the ISS.

-Use the link in the footer to access the GitHub repository for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.

 --- /collapse ---